“It taught me a lot about working together as a community.”

 Due June 1st

-SSP has established a $30,000 Scholarship Fund to assist churches and families with financial needs.
+In 2018, SSP awarded over $47,000 in scholarships to 336 participants in need.
+We hope to do the same in 2019.
 Our commitment is that no youth should be excluded from participating due to lack of money.
 This fund will be used to lower the second and final payment by the needed amount.
-Complete the Group Scholarship Application Form (coming soon) to explain your group’s needs before January 15th to receive priority.
+Complete the Group Scholarship Application Form to explain your group’s needs.

 Typical Combined Daily Schedule